tgfrerer/openFrameworks/libs/openFrameworks/vk/README.md

 sure that this is possible.

-To make sure that the basic elements and helper methods inside openFrameworks/vk have maximum compatiblity with 1) each other, 2) the Vulkan Api, and 3) possible 3rd party middleware libraries, the function returns and parameters aim to be *undecorated* Vulkan API variables.
+To make sure that the basic elements and helper methods inside openFrameworks/vk have maximum compatiblity with

+	1) each other,
+	2) the Vulkan Api, and
+	3) possible 3rd party middleware libraries,

+the function returns and parameters aim to be *undecorated* Vulkan API types.
 Think of it as a C-style API.
 It's not super pretty and clever, but it's bound to work everywhere.
+And Dijkstra might be happy.

-That means, the openFrameworks Vulkan middle layer will aim not to produce objects within shared pointers or even to encapsulate Vulkan objects with "helper" classes.
+This implies that the openFrameworks Vulkan middle layer will aim not to produce objects within shared pointers or even to encapsulate Vulkan objects with "helper" classes if it can be avoided.

 ----------------------------------------------------------------------

 ## Context.h

-To allow rendering using similar techniques as in old-style OpenGL immediate mode and to ease the transition, there is a Context class which is responsible to deal with tracking drawing state and to translate this into meaningful Vulkan Command buffers and pipeline changes.
+To allow rendering using similar techniques as in old-style OpenGL immediate mode and to make experimenting more fun, there is a Context class which is responsible to deal with tracking drawing state and to translate this into meaningful Vulkan Command buffers and pipeline changes.